 \subsection{Proof of Theorem \ref{teo:existence-not-fc-twist-knots}}

-Here we provide examples of $3$--dimensional, non--arithmetic hyperbolic manifolds $M_k$ with the property that all their totally geodesic subspaces are non-fc and there are precisely $k$ of them.
-As far as we can see, unlike the examples by Gromov and Piatetski--Shapiro discussed above, these subspaces do not arise as the glueing locus of a hybrid lattice.
-These manifolds $M_k$ are obtained by Le and Palmer \cite{LP20} as the $k$--sheeted cover of some hyperbolic $3$-manifold $N_j$ described below.
+Here we provide examples of $3$-dimensional, non-arithmetic hyperbolic manifolds $M_k$, $k\geq 1$, with the property that all their codimension one totally geodesic subspaces are non-fc and there are precisely $k$ of them.
+As far as we can see, unlike the examples by Gromov and Piatetski-Shapiro discussed above, these subspaces do not arise as the glueing locus of a hybrid lattice.
+These manifolds $M_k$ are obtained by Le and Palmer \cite{LP20} as the $k$-sheeted cover of some hyperbolic $3$-manifold $N_j$ described below.

-\begin{prop}[Le and Palmer \cite{LP20}] Let $N_j=\mathbb{S}^3 \setminus K_j$ be the (hyperbolic) complement in $\mathbb{S}^3$ of a twist knot $K_j$ with $j$ half--twists.
-If the number $j$ is an odd prime, then $N_j$ contains a unique immersed totally geodesic surface $S$ homeomorphic to a thrice--punctured sphere (see Fig.~\ref{fig:twist-knots} below). \end{prop}
+\begin{prop}[Le and Palmer \cite{LP20}] Let $N_j=\mathbb{S}^3 \setminus K_j$ be the (hyperbolic) complement in $\mathbb{S}^3$ of a twist knot $K_j$ with $j$ half-twists.
+If the number $j$ is an odd prime, then $N_j$ contains a unique immersed totally geodesic surface $S$ homeomorphic to a thrice-punctured sphere (see Fig.~\ref{fig:twist-knots}). \end{prop}

-Notice that if $j=2$, the manifold $N_j$ is the complement of the figure--eight knot, which is the only arithmetic hyperbolic knot complement by the work of Reid \cite{Reid}.
-For all $j\neq 2$ the manifold $N_j$ is therefore non--arithmetic.
+Notice that if $j=2$, the manifold $N_j$ is the complement of the figure-eight knot, which is the only arithmetic hyperbolic knot complement by the work of Reid \cite{Reid}.
+For all $j\neq 2$ the manifold $N_j$ is therefore non-arithmetic.
 We claim that in the latter case the surface $S$ is non-fc.

-\begin{prop} Let $N_j$ be the (hyperbolic) complement in $\mathbb{S}^3$ of a twist knot $K_j$ with $j$ half--twists, where $j$ is an odd prime.
-The totally geodesic thrice--punctured sphere $S$ is not an fc--subspace. \end{prop}
+\begin{prop} Let $N_j$ be the (hyperbolic) complement in $\mathbb{S}^3$ of a twist knot $K_j$ with $j$ half-twists, where $j$ is an odd prime.
+The totally geodesic thrice-punctured sphere $S$ is not an fc-subspace. \end{prop}

-\begin{proof} This follows from the work of Reid and Walsh \cite[Theorem 3.1]{RW}, which proves that if the complement in $\mathbb{S}^3$ of a $2$--bridge knot is non--arithmetic, then it admits no hidden symmetries.
-Translated in our terminology, this means that if $N = \mathbb{H}^3/\Gamma$ is a non--arithmetic $2$--bridge knot, then $\mathrm{Comm}(\Gamma)$ coincides with the normaliser of $\Gamma$ in $\mathrm{Isom}(\mathbb{H}^3)$.
-Equivalently, the elements of $\mathrm{Comm}(\Gamma)$ correspond to symmetries of $N$ (rather than symmetries of some finite--index cover of $N$).
+\begin{proof} This follows from the work of Reid and Walsh \cite[Theorem 3.1]{RW}, which proves that if the complement in $\mathbb{S}^3$ of a $2$-bridge knot is non-arithmetic, then it admits no hidden symmetries.
+Translated in our terminology, this means that if $N = \mathbb{H}^3/\Gamma$ is a non-arithmetic $2$-bridge knot, then $\mathrm{Comm}(\Gamma)$ coincides with the normaliser of $\Gamma$ in $\mathrm{Isom}(\mathbb{H}^3)$.
+Equivalently, the elements of $\mathrm{Comm}(\Gamma)$ correspond to symmetries of $N$ (rather than symmetries of some finite-index cover of~$N$).